surajmitsel/surajmitsel/Design/DesignPattern.md

     A class of which only a single instance can exist

 ### Structural design patterns (`ABCDFFPP`)
-These design patterns are all about Class and Object composition.Structural object-patterns define ways to compose objects to obtain new functionality.
+These design patterns are all about Class and Object composition.
+Structural object-patterns define ways to compose objects to obtain new functionality.
 - `Adapter`
 Match interfaces of different classes
 - `Bridge`